Herbicide: Mechanism of action

-Herbicides are often classified according to their site of action because as a general rule, herbicides within the same site of action class will produce similar symptoms on susceptible plants.
+Herbicides interfere with the biochemical machinery that supports plant growth.
+Herbicides often mimic natural plant hormones, enzyme substrates, and cofactors.
+They interfere with the metabolism in the target plants.
+Herbicides are often classified according to their site of action because as a general rule, herbicides within the same site of action class produce similar symptoms on susceptible plants.
 Classification based on the site of action of the herbicide is preferable as herbicide resistance management can be handled more effectively.
-Classification by mechanism of action (MOA) indicates the first enzyme, protein, or biochemical step affected in the plant following application.
+Classification by mechanism of action (MOA) indicates the first enzyme, protein, or biochemical step affected in the plant following application: